 - Handles intuitively for easy pushing and steering.

 - Offers brand reliability and a good warranty.

 Sure starting.
 One of the hassles with gas mowers that lack electronic starting is the sometimes back-breaking job of yanking the recoil cord time and time … and time again.
-No so with Cub Cadet.
-It features an Autochoke SureStart system that adjusts for temperature to provide reliable starting -- so reliable that the Cub Cadet includes a three-year warranty that guarantees that the mower will start with no more than two pulls.
-Handling is judged to be very good in expert testing.
-Setting the mower for different cutting heights is a breeze thanks to the dual-lever, six-position adjustment system.
-Jose Castellanos at MowersDirect.com says "The industrial tread ball-bearing wheels are going to give you years of reliability and helps the mower easily move across uneven terrain with ease."
+Not so with Cub Cadet.
+It features an Autochoke SureStart system that adjusts for temperature to provide reliable starting -- so reliable that this Cub Cadet includes a three-year warranty that guarantees the mower will start with no more than two pulls.
+Setting the mower for different cutting heights is a breeze thanks to its single point cut height adjustment.
+Large, 11-inch rear wheels improve maneuverability and handling over uneven terrain.